Pascal-So/aris-groundstation/README.md

 The flight data is received from the usb device specified in the `docker-compose.yml` file and stored in an InfluxDB Database with the name `flight-Y-m-d-H-M-S`.

+## Troubleshooting

+### xbee module
+If you can't connect to the module, check if the baud rate in `rfInterface/xbee.py` is correct.

+### Streaming data to Server
+You need to be connected to the vpn network.

 ## Containers

 ### influx